juristr/juristr.github.com/_posts/2015-07-06-learning-ng-prepare-ng2.md

 }
 ```

-At this point, on the `PeopleController` one can subscribe to the changes
+At this point, on the `PeopleController` (or any other interested party) we can subscribe to those changes:

 ```javascript
 function PersonController(peopleService) {